Bob's Granite Place of New Hampshire Logo.

 On Granite Grading.

 Granite "grades" or "levels" are usually not discussed when selecting your granite slab.
-This is because a "grade" is is not directly relevant when choosing a granite color or pattern you may like.
+This is because a "grade" is not directly relevant when choosing a granite color or pattern you like.
 Even more confusing is that granite quarries and importers do not define "grades" in the same way.
 However, since grading does roughly correlate with material appearance and cost, it's worth a brief explanation.

 Granite grades "most often" run from 1-7.
 Grade 1 granite is generally referred to as commercial-grade granite counters.
 The varieties in this category have a less complex distribution of colors, are quite abundant and are readily available.
 Because of this, they tend to cost the least.
 Grade 1 granites are what home builders often use.
 Level 2 and 3 granites are also very popular by home builders and home remodelers.
 They are all quite beautiful.
 But since they are slightly less plentiful than level 1's, they can be slightly more expensive.